mikaelpatel/Arduino-Storage/README.md

 10 | 30780 | 3078.00 | 0.32
 100 | 308140 | 3081.40 | 0.32
 1000 | 3077476 | 3077.48 | 0.32

+Note: The internal eeprom has a single byte buffer and write of multiple bytes will wait for the device to complete previous write.
+Typical 3 ms.

 ## Dependencies